 So, here is the central aspect of the introduction.
-After mentioning the problem, you have to explain two sides of the scenario.
+After mentioning the problem, you must explain the scenario’s two sides.
 The first side is the supporting one for your argument.
-While, the second side is opposing one.
-Keep it in your mind that you do not have to discuss things from a general perspective.
+While the second side is the opposing one.
+Remember that you do not have to discuss things from a general perspective.
 That is the difference between discursive essays and other essay types.

 In the explaining body, you have to structure your arguments in a well-mannered way.
 Suppose you have three arguments that are in support of your topic.
 For three arguments, you have to add six paragraphs.
-The first paragraph is about argument number one.
-In the start of the paragraph, you briefly explain the scenerio.
+The first Paragraph is about argument number one.
+At the start of the Paragraph, you briefly explain the scenario.
 This practice is adopted to make your steps clear for the reader.
-When you are done with the explanation of argument number one, now you have to start working on the second paragraph.
-This second paragraph is the opposing explanation of your first argument.
-Let make it clear in simple form as follows,
+When you are done with the explanation of argument number one, now you have to start working on the second Paragraph.
+This second Paragraph is the opposing explanation of your first argument.
+Let’s make it clear in simple form as follows,

 - First Paragraph: argument number one and its explanation with evidence

 - Second Paragraph: something opposite to argument number one

 - Third Paragraph: argument number two and its description with evidence

 - Fourth Paragraph: something opposite to argument number two

 - Fifth Paragraph: argument number three and its explanation with evidence